Skip to content

 Combine Redshift Catalogs

-The Combine Redshift Catalogs pipeline allows users to generate a single, unified redshift sample by combining multiple individual redshift catalogs.
-It uses the LSDB library, developed by the LINCC Frameworks, to perform spatial crossmatching between catalogs and identify multiple measurements of the same galaxy.
+The Combine Redshift Catalogs pipeline allows users to generate a single, unified redshift sample by combining multiple individual redshift catalogues.
+It uses the LSDB library, developed by LINCC Frameworks, to perform spatial crossmatching between catalogues and identify multiple measurements of the same galaxy.
 The pipeline offers flexible options to resolve or retain duplicates.

 This process is especially useful for preparing clean redshift samples that can be used as training sets, validation sets, or calibration inputs for photometric redshift (photo-z) estimation.